-As outlined in Section 2 of this report, the proposed conjunctive management framework (Hughes and Gyopari, 2011) was developed to suit the hydrogeological setting of the Wairarapa Valley where, due to a combination of geology and geography, groundwater occurs in a series of three closed basins.
-In these areas, all recharge from rainfall or river flow loss eventually
+As outlined in Section 2 of this report, the proposed conjunctive management framework (Hughes and Gyopari, 2010) was developed to suit the hydrogeological setting of the Wairarapa Valley where, due to a combination of geology and geography, groundwater occurs in a series of three closed basins.
+In these areas, all recharge from rainfall or river flow loss eventually exits the aquifer system via baseflow to the Ruamahanga River and tributaries.
+As a consequence, abstraction of groundwater ultimately results in a reduction in baseflow discharge from the aquifer system.
+The proposed conjunctive management framework was established to manage the localised and cumulative effects of groundwater abstraction on surface water flows.

-In contrast, the groundwater resources of the Kapiti Coast are hosted in a narrw coastal aquifer system.
+In contrast, the groundwater resources of the Kapiti Coast are hosted in a narrow coastal aquifer system.
 In this hydrogeological setting, recharge from rainfall or river flow loss either discharges to surface water features (including rivers, streams, wetlands and lakes) along the coastal margin or discharge offshore via diffuse leakage.
-The through flow of groundwater is an important consideration for groundwater resource management on the Kapiti Coast as it acts to prevent the landward movement of saline water into aquifers underlying the coastal plain (a process termed saline intrusion).
+The throughflow of groundwater is an important consideration for groundwater resource management on the Kapiti Coast as it acts to prevent the landward movement of saline water into aquifers underlying the coastal plain (a process termed saline intrusion).
 Groundwater also plays an important role in sustaining the ecology of wetland areas occurring on the coastal plain.